AlexisHutin/bot-tchootchoo/README.md

 - [ ] Documentation
 - [ ] Get next match houre, team, place if we play (maybe a message when there is no match)
 - [ ] CI/CD Github action
+- [ ] New commands :
+  - Get last weekend stats (need to be sure that there is a least one match this weekend): score, players stats...
+(An AI comments about the weekend)
+  - ?